ironsheep/P2-vscode-langserv-extension/Migrate-v230.md

 1. Replace your user-tasks file: **Tasks: Open User Tasks**
 2. Remove your existing keyboard bindings: **Preferences: Open Keyboard Shortcuts (JSON)**
 3. Ensure your compiler has been located correctly
-4. (PNut on Windows users) Optionally replace the pnut_shell.bat file
+4. (PNut on Windows users) Replace the pnut_shell.bat file (If your distribution has the old one)

 Once this is done, then you are ready to continue developing for the P2 as you were before.
 Additionally, compile and download to your P2 should be much more simple.